Questions we hear a lot.

 Who funds this?

-Currently self-funded by the founder and running on volunteer time.
+Currently self-funded and running on volunteer time.
 No institutional funding yet.
 We are transparent about that.
-We are looking for funders who believe AI's benefits should not concentrate in five zip codes.
+We are looking for funders who believe AI safety education and responsible AI literacy should exist for the generation that will inherit AI's consequences.
 If that is you, read the funders page.

 The objection